 These can be with candidates, clients, or other recruiters.
 Helping out other recruiters and receiving help is an underrated aspect of the job, not a lot of recruiters utilize.
 As an independent recruiter, you need to have this in mind and have someone to turn to in case things do go as planned.

-Lack of Business Experience Besides Recruiting
+1. Lack of Business Experience Besides Recruiting

 Lastly, what can stop you from succeeding is a lack of experience in other fields.
 As an independent recruiter, you’ll need to do other things besides recruiting.
 These include:

-- Marketing
+• Marketing

-- Writing
+• Writing

-- Website creation
+• Website creation

-- Design
+• Design

-- Accounting
+• Accounting

 Hire Abroad Supports Independent Recruiters

+Going independent has its perks and appeal.
+The flexibility and the potential to earn more are great motivators, but without proper help, things can go south.
 At Hire Abroad, we help independent recruiters who want to start their own recruitment company or unlock some new opportunities for their candidates.

 Who Can Join Hire Abroad?

-Our platform was created by recruiters for recruiters!
-We want to make your job as easy as possible by providing you with an intuitive platform that you can use and giving you access to hundreds of open vacancies that you can send to your candidates.
-Feel free to contact Hire Abroad:
+The platform was created by recruiters for recruiters, making the job as easy as possible and providing you with a comprehensive platform where you can access hundreds of vacancies and more.

-- If you’re an independent recruiter who needs more clients;
+• If you’re an independent recruiter who needs more clients;

-- If you’re a recruiter working for an agency who wants to become independent but doesn’t know where to start;
+• If you’re a recruiter working for an agency who wants to become independent but doesn’t know where to start;

-- If you are a recruiter and want to earn some extra money on the side;
+• If you are a recruiter and want to earn some extra money on the side;

-- If you are a recruiter and want to see what it’s like to work independently.
+• If you are a recruiter and want to see what it’s like to work independently.

-One of our team members will help you onboard the platform and follow up on your progress each week.
 The beauty of Hire Abroad is that you remain fully independent and can still work on your branding and marketing outside of the platform!

-We help you reduce your expenses by paying for some online tools, but more importantly, you get access to high-quality jobs in the Netherlands that you can immediately offer to your high-quality candidate base.
+We help you reduce your expenses by paying for some online tools, but more importantly, you get access to high-quality jobs in the Netherlands that you can immediately offer to your high-quality candidate base

 The employer provides accommodations for each candidate you send through Hire Abroad.
 They will also sign a contract either online or upon arrival, but we’ll explain how everything works.